enear/keepachangelog-maven-plugin/README.md

 $ mvn release:clean release:prepare -DpushChanges=false
 ```

-If everything ran as expected you should have two commits, one for the release and another for the next development
+If everything ran as expected you should have two commits, one for the release (which includes the changelog update) and
-iteration.
+another for the next development iteration.
 If not, you can always rollback and try again:

 ```sh
 # There's a rollback goal but it doesn't work very well